Kimchi Probiotic Might Help You Poop Out Microplastics

 They compared it with another food microbe, Latilactobacillus sakei, which is also found in some fermented foods.
 Both are types of lactic acid bacteria that can survive in the gut for a short time.

 Under standard lab conditions, the kimchi strain grabbed about 87% of the nanoplastics in the test solution.
-The comparison strain did almost as well, at about 85%.
+The comparison strain did almost as well, at about 85%, which is a pretty strong opening act.

 The real test came when they created conditions more like the human intestine.
-Things like pH, salts, bile acids, and digestive juices can make binding much harder.
+Things like pH, salts, bile acids and digestive juices can make binding much harder, kind of like trying to stick a magnet to a greased frying pan.

 In this gut-like setting, the comparison strain dropped to just 3% adsorption.
-The kimchi strain, however, still held onto about 57% of the nanoplastics, which is a big difference.
+The kimchi strain, however, still held onto about 57% of the nanoplastics, which is a big difference and a very rude surprise for the plastic.

 “Our findings suggest that microorganisms derived from traditional fermented foods could represent a new biological approach to address this emerging challenge,” says Dr. Sehee Lee.